 The Department of Housing and Community Development will use CDBG Program Income to provide approximately nine (9) income-qualified households with an affordable rehabilitation loan for the purpose of upgrading the quality of deteriorated dwellings to contemporary minimum property standards, including the elimination of all housing code violations.
 The majority of the applicants are households with special needs (seniors, disabled, etc.), on a fixed-income, who cannot afford the upkeep of their property.
 The rehabilitation entails in most cases, roofing, plumbing, electrical, carpentry, window replacements, interior and exterior painting, doors, etc.

+Opportunity Contain thilite

-Objective category: ☐ Suitable Living Environment □ Decent Housing ☐ Economic Opportunity Outcome category: ☐ Availability/Accessibility ☐ Affordability Sustainability ■ Sustainability ■ Location/Target Are
+Outcome category: Availability/Accessibility ☐ Affordability ⊠ Sustainability

+Location/Target Are a

 Agency: 9200 Basil Ct, Suite 306 Largo, MD 20774 / Target Area: Community-wide